 Keto Pumpkin Bars

 Baking Sheet - yes, you will be baking this on a baking sheet!
 Make sure it is a nice one and not one that your hubby uses for raw meat and then scratches up by cutting things on it.
 Oh wait, maybe that's just at my house.

-I get these colored ceramic ones so he KNOWS now to touch them!
+I get these colored ceramic ones so he KNOWS not to touch them!

-Hand Beaters - simple hand beaters will do!
-I do recommend them vs trying to do the mixing by hand!
+Hand Beaters – simple hand beaters will do!
+I do recommend them as it is much easier than trying to do the mixing by hand!

 Keto Pumpkin Bars

-Pumpkin puree of course!
-Nature's natural sweetener!
+Then we have pumpkin puree of course!
+It is nature’s natural sweetener!
 Pumpkin puree is often used in place of other sweeteners because it is not crazy high in carbs and tastes amazing!

+Keto Pumpkin Bars